pthakkar230/app-backend/README.md

 - Vagrant may be used with several VM solutions.
 We recommend [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 - [Vagrant](https://www.vagrantup.com/downloads.html)

+> If using Windows 10, we recommend setting up [Ubuntu based bash shell](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) and run setup natively as described [in next section](https://github.com/3Blades/app-backend#native-dev-setup-on-linux-and-mac-systems).
+If using previous versions of Windows, consider using VirtualBox with Ubuntu Xenial (16.04).

 Setup virtualenv on your host with Python 2.7:

     virtualenv -p python2.7 venv